 Investing in this insurance means your company will have a safety net for:

-However, remember that without a plan and the necessary personnel in place, no amount of business insurance alone will keep things running.
+However, remember that no amount of business insurance alone will keep things running without a plan and the necessary personnel.

 1. Key person life insurance helps keep the company going

 As with personal life insurance, coverage costs are based on the person's age, gender, and health.
-The amount of key person coverage depends on company size, structure, and industry.
+It might be more difficult to find key person insurance policies for individuals over 60 or with health issues, as many insurers either do not offer coverage or impose significant restrictions for these groups.
+The amount of key person coverage also depends on company size, structure, and industry.

-Key person life insurance comes in many shapes and sizes.
-The right one will depend on your company’s maturity, future plans, budget, and the expected retirement age of its shareholders.
+Key person life insurance comes in many forms.
+The right type of life insurance will depend on your company’s maturity, future plans, budget, and shareholders' expected retirement ages.

 2. Key person disability coverage provides long-term security